j-kk/HateDetectPlugin/readme.txt

 == Description ==

-HateDetect checks your comments using the [codeagainsthate](codeagainsthate.eu) service to see if they contain hate speech or not.
+HateDetect checks your comments using the [codeagainsthate](codeagainsthate.eu) service to see whether they contain hate speech.

-Provides easy access to see which comments contain hate and lets you automatize comments approval or rejection after hate detection.
+It provide easy access to see which comments contain hateful content.
+The plugin allows you to automatize actions regarding comment approval or rejection.
-In case when comment contains hate, it provides an explanation, why comment was marked.
+In case when comment contains hate, it also provides an explanation, why comment was marked as hateful.
-The explanation may be shown to the user after submitting the comment (administrator can decide).
+The explanation may be shown to the user after submitting the comment (decision is left to the administrator).

 HateDetect plugin is currently in the beta phase.
+It provides detection for English and Spanish languages only.
 There are no fees for using the hate detection api, however please contact us to obtain an access code.
 It's required to use the plugin.

 == Frequently Asked Questions ==